 Pack up your tent and take it home.

 We’re recycling like mad.
 In 2014, half of all waste generated by the Festival was recycled.
 With your help, we’re hoping that this could go up to 60% this year.
 All cans, glass, paper, electrical and electronic equipment, wood and organic waste are separated and recycled as locally as possible.
 Many thanks to our fabulous Recycling Crew for making this possible.
-In 2014 the Festival recycled 114 tonnes of composted organic waste, 400 tonnes of chipped wood, 9.12 tonnes of glass, 54 tonnes of cans and plastic bottles, 41 tonnes of cardboard, 66 tonnes of scrap metal, 11.2 tonnes of clothing, tents, sleeping bags, 0.264 tonnes of batteries, 10 tonnes of dense plastic.
+In 2014 the Festival recycled 114 tonnes of composted organic waste, 400 tonnes of chipped wood, 23 tonnes of glass, 85 tonnes of cans and plastic bottles, 41 tonnes of cardboard, 162 tonnes of scrap metal, 11.2 tonnes of clothing, tents, sleeping bags, 0.264 tonnes of batteries, 3 tonnes of dense plastic.
 0.25 tonnes plastic sheets.
 983 tonnes of waste were recycled or diverted from landfill.
 54 % of our waste was recycled.